-Upon successful completion of the GCBCI graduates may apply to complete a paid Internship Program at ACGB to work towards becoming a Certified Bereavement Practitioner (CBP).
+Successful GCBCI graduates, with a minimum of 200 counselling hours within two years, can apply to complete an Internship Program at the Australian Centre for Grief and Bereavement and work towards becoming a Certified Bereavement Practitioner (CBP).
 The CBP program ensures that specialised grief and bereavement practitioners who have undertaken specialised training are given due recognition.
 Click HERE for more information.

-Further details about the Internship Program are available HERE , or by contacting the Centre and speaking to the Internship Program Coordinator.
+Further details about the Internship Program are available HERE , or, for more information, you can contact the Australian Centre for Grief and Bereavement and ask to speak to the Internship Program Coordinator.

-Need more info?
-Call us today on 1800 642 066 or drop us a line using the contact form above.
+Need to speak to us?
+Call ACGB today on 1800 642 066 or drop us a line using the contact form below.

 Complete your application today in 4 easy steps.